-In general, Malawians characterise poverty "...as a state of continuous deprivation or a lack of the basics of life."
-5 Basic needs include economic, social, psychological and physiological requirements.
-Poverty therefore has many dimensions including income poverty and human or capability poverty.
-Poverty exists, and is observable, at various levels: at the individual, household, community and national levels.
-Qualitative6 information from the poor themselves also defines poverty in terms of lack of felt basic needs at household and community level.
-This section provides an overview of poverty in the country.
+In general, Malawians characterise poverty "... as a state of continuous deprivation or a lack of the basics of life."
+9 Basic needs include economic, social, psychological and physiological requirements.
+Poverty, therefore, has many dimensions including income poverty and human or capability poverty.
+Poverty exists, and is observable, at various levels: at the individual, household, community and national levels, and has a gender dimension.
+Qualitative 10 information from the poor themselves also defines poverty in terms of lack of felt basic needs at household and community level.